iYosef1/COVID-19_Pandemic-Data_Overview/README.md

 # COVID-19_Pandemic_Data
-This data project will be a summary analysis of the main trends and insights observed within the dataset representing the COVID-19 Pandemic.
+This project will outline the main trends and insights found in the COVID-19 Pandemic dataset, providing an introductory-level overview of the dataset.

 Data source link: https://ourworldindata.org/covid-deaths